November 24th is Sardines Day and Celebrate Your Unique Talent Day.

 This was a turning point in history for the recognition of art photography.
 Stieglitz introduced photography to America as an art form, and this gallery gained respect for photography as a medium of making art like oil painting and printmaking.

 Here at The Fact Site, we have a team dedicated to checking our content for accuracy.
 Occasionally we may get things wrong, or information becomes outdated.
-If you believe something to be incorrect, please contact us.
+If you believe something to be incorrect, please leave us a message below.